thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/troubleshooting.md

 ## Metrics

-To enable Prometheus metrics in ThingsBoard MQTT Broker you must:
+To enable Prometheus metrics in TBMQ you must:
 - Set the `STATS_ENABLED` environment variable to `true`.
 - Set the `METRICS_ENDPOINTS_EXPOSE` environment variable to `prometheus` in the configuration file.